Ultramarathons & Trail Running

 Trail Running tends to traverse varying terrain; hills, mountains, fields, deserts, forests, and narrow passages are common.
 Likewise, steep inclines or rough terrain sometimes may require hiking or scrambling.
 Runners participating in trail runs must often ascend and descend thousands of feet.

-Informal runs are often organised at various times throughout the week - usually shorter distances (up to 90mins) on a Wednesday night and much longer distances on a Saturday or Sunday.
+Informal runs are often organised at various times throughout the week - usually shorter distances (up to 90mins) on Wednesday night and Friday nights and much longer distances on a Saturday or Sunday.
 These runs are often along local trails.
-Get in touch with Kev O'Reilly on a club night (Kev usually runs with Group 4)
+Get in touch with Gary Thacker on a club night (Gary usually runs with Group 2/3)

 Trail Running Championship